Scott Mitchell (darts player)

-Scott Mitchell (born 5 June 1970) is an English professional darts player who plays in Professional Darts Corporation tournaments.
-His most notable achievement was winning the 2015 BDO World Darts Championship.
+Scott Mitchell (born 5 June 1970) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+He formerly competed in British Darts Organisation (BDO) and World Darts Federation (WDF) tournaments.
+He is a former BDO World Champion, having won the 2015 World Championship.
+He is a two-time World Masters semi-finalist.

+He also won a title on the PDC Challenge Tour, in 2020.

 Darts career

 Early career

 Before he made his mark in the BDO, Mitchell qualified for the 2007 UK Open, winning his first round match 8–4 against Brian Cathcart before losing out in the second round to 2006 Lakeside World champion Jelle Klaasen.

 Mitchell won the England Classic and Swiss Open in 2009 which helped him qualify for the 2010 BDO World Championship as the 14th seed.
-However, he lost in the first round 3–2 to Northern Ireland's Daryl Gurney.
-Mitchell retained his Swiss Open title in 2010 and also won the Center Parcs Masters, and qualified for 2011 BDO World Championship as the 15th seed, however he was beaten in the first round 3–0 by Dutch qualifier Jan Dekker.
+However, he lost in the first round 3–2 to Daryl Gurney.
+Mitchell retained his Swiss Open title in 2010 and also won the Center Parcs Masters, and qualified for 2011 BDO World Championship as the 15th seed, however he was beaten in the first round 3–0 by Jan Dekker.

 Mitchell was once again beaten in the first round at Lakeside in 2012, losing to defending champion Martin Adams who won the match 3–0.

-A year later, Mitchell was drawn to play Mark Barilli in a match that guaranteed the winner would reach the second round at the fourth time of asking while the loser would have lost their first four matches at the world championship.
-After trailing 2–1 and surviving darts in the fourth set that would have seen Barilli throw for the match, Mitchell won 3–2 and was visibly emotional on stage afterwards.
-In the next round, Mitchell was beaten by Robbie Green 4–1.
+A year later, Mitchell played Mark Barilli, winning 3–2, but in the next round, Mitchell was beaten by Robbie Green 4–1.